Gummies vs Capsules: What Manufacturers See

 2. Choose capsules when you need higher payload flexibility, simpler long-term stability engineering, and a more predictable path to scale with fewer matrix-driven variables.

 In practice, the best format is the one that can be manufactured repeatedly, tested reliably, packaged intelligently, and shipped without surprises.
-That’s the difference between a product that launches-and a product that lasts.
+That's the difference between a launch and a lasting product.

 ← Back to Blog